NullPxl/banrays/README.md

 ## Some background

-By sending IR at camera lenses, we can take advantage of the fact that the CMOS sensor in cameras reflect light directly back at the source (called 'retro-reflectivity' / 'cat-eye effect') regardless of the angle to identify cameras.
+By sending IR at camera lenses, we can take advantage of the fact that the CMOS sensor in a camera reflects light directly back at the source (called 'retro-reflectivity' / 'cat-eye effect') to identify cameras.

 To my dissapointment, this isn't exactly a new idea.
 Some researchers in 2005 used this property to create 'capture-resistant environments' when smartphones with cameras were gaining popularity.
 * https://homes.cs.washington.edu/~shwetak/papers/cre.pdf